 Chewy chocolate chip cookies with a subtle pumpkin flavor, these Chewy Pumpkin Chocolate Chip Cookies are a seasonal favorite!

-Sally and I agree, I did not want a cakey cookie.
+I did not want a cakey cookie.
 Basically, I wanted regular chewy chocolate chip cookies with pumpkin added.
 That’s exactly what I got!
 They aren’t overly chewy, or crispy, but they definitely aren’t cakey.
 Chilling the dough in the refrigerator for at least 30 minutes before baking helps, as well as using melted butter instead of cold butter, and leaving out the eggs that would normally be used in chocolate chip cookie dough.

-Read on after the recipe to see all the pumpkin recipes shared today!
+Read on after the recipe to see all the pumpkin recipes shared for #PumpkinWeek!

 - 1/2 cup unsalted butter, melted (reduce salt in dry ingredients by 1/8 teaspoon if using salted butter)

 - 1/4 cup packed light or dark brown sugar (50 grams)